altheasignals/BoxOfPorts/docs/development/INBOX_IMPLEMENTATION_SUMMARY.md

 - ✅ **JSON API support** for automation and integration
 - ✅ **Comprehensive documentation** for users and developers

-This implementation significantly enhances the ejoinctl CLI's capabilities, providing professional-grade SMS inbox management that meets both interactive and automated use cases.
+This implementation significantly enhances BoxOfPorts' capabilities, providing professional-grade SMS inbox management that meets both interactive and automated use cases.

 ---